fieldtrip/website/reference/ft_preprocessing.md

    cfg.precision     = 'single' or 'double' (default = 'double')
    cfg.absdiff       = 'no' or 'yes', computes absolute derivative (i.e. first derivative then rectify)

- Prperocessing options that only apply to MEG data are cfg.coordsys      = string, 'head' or 'dewar' (default = 'head') cfg.coilaccuracy  = can be empty or a number (0, 1 or 2) to specify the accuracy (default = [])
+ Preprocessing options that only apply to MEG data are cfg.coordsys      = string, 'head' or 'dewar' (default = 'head') cfg.coilaccuracy  = can be empty or a number (0, 1 or 2) to specify the accuracy (default = [])